-This map show where the higher paid jobs in the USA were concentrated in 2016.
+The map below shows where the higher paid jobs in the USA were concentrated in 2016; green is for greenbacks.

-The map is from a recent paper by Maryann Feldman, Simona Iammarino and me; for more details, you can download the paper here.
-The shape of the map is funny because the area (“commuting zones”) have been scaled proportional to population.
+The shape of the map is funny.
+It is divided into what the Department of Commerce reckons to be “commuting zones”; each of these has been scaled, on our map, in proportion to its population.
 The color of each area shows the share of the workforce paid more than the 80th percentile worker in the USA.
-Overall, of course, 20% of the workforce gets paid more than the 80th percentile worker, so when your city (San Francisco, say, or Washington) is in the mid-30s, it’s got a lot of highly paid jobs; at the other end of the scale, with around 10% of jobs above the 80th percentile, we see many rural areas and some de-industrialized cities of the Midwest.
+Overall, of course, 20% of the workforce gets paid more than the 80th percentile worker, so when your city (San Francisco, say, or Washington) is in the 30s, it’s got a lot of well-paid jobs; at the other end of the scale, with only around 10% of jobs above the 80th percentile, we see many rural areas and some de-industrialized cities of the Midwest.
 Compare this with the picture in 1980:

 In 1980 some of those old industrial cities – Detroit, for example! – had a lot of well-paid jobs; Seattle, too, had a solid and heavily unionized old sector economy (it was unusual in making a transition from that, to having a secure place in the new monopoly world as home to both Microsoft and Amazon); Boston was in a bit of a slump.

 To make the comparison between 1980 and 2016 easier, we have a map showing the change in the local share of workers earning above the national 80th percentile: